-Single channel recordings were made at room temperature (21-23°C).
+Single-channel recordings were made at room temperature (21-23°C).
 Electric potentials are expressed using standard physiologic convention (i.e., cytoplasm relative to SR lumen at virtual ground).
 Axopatch 200B amplifier (Axon Instruments/Molecular Devices, Sunnyvale, CA) was used to control and record bilayer potential and currents.
-The current signal was low pass-filtered at 1 kHz and digitized at 5 kHz.
-Single channel parameters, open probability, and mean open time and mean closed time, were measured using a threshold discriminator at 50% of channel amplitude (Channel3 software; N. W. Laver, nic@niclaver.com).
-Open probability of RYRs in multi-channel recordings could be measured from the time-averaged current divided by the unitary current and the number of channels.
+The current signal was low-pass filtered at 1 kHz and digitized at 5 kHz.
+Single-channel parameters, open probability (P{o}) , and mean open time and mean closed time were measured using a threshold discriminator at 50% of channel amplitude (Channel3 software; N.W.
+Laver, nic@niclaver.com).
+Po of RYRs in multichannel recordings could be measured from the time-averaged current divided by the unitary current and the number of channels.
 To determine the number of channels in each experiment, the local perfusion system was turned off to produce strong activation of the RyRs by 5 mM Ca2+ in the cis bath.
-The inhibitory action of phenytoin and dantrolene were measured by the ratio of RyR2 open probability (P_o) during 30-60 s drug exposures to the mean P_o of bracketing 30-60 s periods of vehicle solution.
-RyR2 gating activity is known to show non-stationary, time-dependent modal behaviour (Zahradnikova and Zahradnik, 1995) and results during such non-stationary periods were excluded from the analysis.
-Our criterion for non-stationarity was a greater than 2-fold difference in RyR2 P_o during bracketing periods of vehicle solutions.
+The inhibitory action of phenytoin and dantrolene were measured by the ratio of RyR2 P_o during 30-60-second drug exposures to the mean P{o} of bracketing 30-60-second periods of vehicle solution.
+RyR2 gating activity is known to show nonstationary, time-dependent modal behavior (Zahradníková and Zahradník, 1995), and results during such nonstationary periods were excluded from the analysis.
+Our criterion for nonstationarity was a greater than twofold difference in RyR2 P_o during bracketing periods of vehicle solutions.

-Statistics

-Significant differences between groups were tested using a student's t-test or ANOVA.
-Data are presented as means \pm standard deviation or means \pm standard errors as stated in the text. p < 0.05 was considered significant (), and p < 0.01 was considered highly significant ().
-Hill equation fits to dose-response data pooled from several experiments were optimised using least squares criteria with the MATLAB non-linear fitting function.
+Statistics.
+Significant differences between groups were tested using a Student's t test or ANOVA.
+Data are presented as means \pm S.D. or means \pm S.E. as stated in the text.
+P < 0.05 was considered significant, and P < 0.01 was considered highly significant.
+Hill equation Michaelis-Menten fits to dose-response data pooled from several experiments were optimized using least squares criteria with the MATLAB nonlinear fitting function.